 - Freshly ground black pepper

 BRING TO ROOM TEMPERATURE Drain and discard the marinade.
-If needed, let lamb chops come to room temperature, about 20 minutes.
-While meat warms up, preheat oven to 400F.
+If needed, let the lamb chops come to room temperature, about 20 minutes.
+While meat warms up, heat oven to 400F/200C.

-Sprinkle chops with salt and pepper, both sides.
-Without crowd and without moving, cook chops for 3 minutes on one side, then 3 minutes on the other.
+Sprinkle the chops with salt and pepper, both sides.
+Without crowding and without moving, cook the chops for 3 minutes on one side, then 3 minutes on the other.
 Depending on size and number of chops, you might need to cook these in batches.

-BAKE Place chops in the oven and bake for 7 - 8 minutes for rare to medium rare.
-Watch the meat – thickness, how cooked they got in the skillet, all these will make a difference.
-But I have to tell you, 3 minutes a side and 7 to 8 minutes, the timing has produced one perfect lamb chop after another.
+BAKE Place the chops in the oven and bake for 7 - 8 minutes for rare to medium rare.
+Watch the meat – chop thickness, how cooked they got in the skillet, all these will make a difference with the timing.
+But I have to tell you, 3 minutes per side plus 7 to 8 minutes in the oven, the timing has produced one perfect lamb chop after another here in our kitchen.
+For precision, use a digital thermometer (affiliate link) to assure that the meat reaches the safe cooking temperature for whole cuts of lamb, 145F/65C.

 This Week, Elsewhere